 Objective #3 – Evaluate Lexington EMS procedures for the transport of a confirmed Ebola Virus patient to a treatment facility according to adopted infectious disease protocols.

-Objective #4 – UK Healthcare will notify and communicate with local, state and federal ESF-8 partners in regards to patient assessment, treatment and recommended transportation for an Ebola Virus patient as outlined in Kentucky’s Ebola Response plan.
+Objective #4 – UK Healthcare will notify and communicate with local, state, and federal ESF#8 partners in regards to patient assessment, treatment, and recommended transportation for an Ebola Virus patient as outlined in Kentucky’s Ebola Response plan.

 Objective #5 – Evaluate UK medical staff and EMS planning efforts for risk mitigation (e.g., biosafety containment and management with an emphasis on waste management) according to NETEC Ebola Assessment Hospital Preparedness checklist when receiving a person of interests in transfer.